FilipKlaesson/dbo/README.md

         Plot state every plot number of iteration.
 If n_runs > 1, plot is disabled.

 Runs the optimization algorithm.

-n_runs allow multiple runs of the same optimization setting to simplify regret analysis.
+Parameter n_runs allow multiple runs of the same optimization setting to simplify analysis.
-The output regret.csv reports the mean over the n_runs together with the 95% confidence bound error.
-Plots (except regret plot) are disabled when n_runs > 1.
 </pre>